Technical Rescue Team

 Services We Provide

-The Technical Rescue Team (TRT) of the South Orange Rescue Squad specializes in three specific technical rescue disciplines: swiftwater, confined space, and high angle.
+The Technical Rescue Team (TRT) of the South Orange Rescue Squad specializes in three specific technical rescue disciplines: swiftwater, land search and rescue, and high angle.

 The Technical Rescue Team responds to emergency calls in and around Orange County, North Carolina that require specialized equipment and technical skill for patient rescue.
 The Technical Rescue Team is also available for deployment as a state resource.
-The team has deployed extensively throughout North Carolina for water rescues during hurricane and flooding events.
+The team has deployed extensively throughout North Carolina for water rescues during hurricane and flooding events, as well as for search and rescue missions.

 Swift Water Rescue